MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 In the future, workspace admins will be able to enable the use of workspace identity in connections in custom code such as Spark notebooks and in data pipelines with customer-provided endpoints.
 Examples include data pipelines with web activity, and webhook activity.

-[Application Administrators](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or users with higher roles can view, modify, and delete the service principal and app registration associated with the workspace identity.
+[Application Administrators](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or users with higher roles can view, modify, and delete the service principal and app registration associated with the workspace identity in Azure.

 > [!WARNING]
 > Modifying or deleting the service principal or app registration in Azure is not recommended, as it will cause Fabric items relying on workspace identity to stop working.